TimothyTshimauswu/Arcelor-Mittal-Steel-Production-Data-Engineering-Pipeline-and-Operations-Analytics/README.md

 A full-scale data engineering and analytics pipeline built to diagnose throughput losses, equipment bottlenecks, downtime patterns, and shift-related delays in a steel hot rolling temper line.
 The system reconstructs coil cycle behaviour, integrates production and maintenance data, and delivers BI insights that support higher throughput, reduced downtime, and better operational planning.
 </p>
-# Steel Hot Rolling Plant Data Engineering Pipeline with Coil Cycle Modelling and Operations Analytics

 ---

 ## Executive Summary

-This project started after the closure of ArcelorMittal’s Saldanha Works plant.
+As I was working as a Process Engineer at Arcelor Mittal, this project started after the closure of ArcelorMittal’s Saldanha Works plant.
-All thin flat products previously produced at Saldanha were moved to Vanderbijlpark, increasing monthly production targets by about 30 percent.
-The temper line I supported became the final step before dispatch, yet it had no historical data for these products and was not designed to handle them.
+All thin flat products previously produced at Saldanha were moved to Vanderbijlpark, increasing monthly production targets by about 30%.
+The temper line I supported was the final step before dispatch, yet it lacked historical data for these products and was not designed to handle them.

-Management needed answers about falling tempo, delays between shifts, frequent breakdowns, and inconsistent throughput.
+Management needed answers about falling tempo, shift-to-shift delays, frequent breakdowns, and inconsistent throughput.
 None of this could be explained by operator feedback alone.
 There was no equipment-level operational dataset to show what was slowing down the line.

 To address this, I built a complete data engineering and analytics pipeline:
 I extracted equipment activity from Level-1 encoders, pulled production data from Azure Data Factory, ingested maintenance logs, merged the datasets, modelled the coil cycle using Python, and built a BI dashboard that revealed bottlenecks, delays, maintenance problems, and shift-related issues.